 LONDON (Reuters) -Shopper numbers across Britain fell 2% in the week to May 1 versus the previous week, with rain and lower temperatures putting off people from outside locations, researcher Springboard said on Tuesday.

-It said shopper numbers, or footfall, fell 9.0% on high streets week-on-week, by 7.5% in shopping centres and by 0.9% in retail parks.
+It said shopper numbers, or footfall, fell 6.1% week-on-week on high streets but rose 2.8% in shopping centres and 1.6% in retail parks.

-Non-essential stores reopened in England and Wales on April 12 after more than three months of COVID-19 lockdowns.
+Non-essential stores reopened in England and Wales on April 12 after more than three months of COVID-19 lockdown.
 They reopened in Scotland on April 26 and Northern Ireland on April 30.
-Indoor hospitality was allowed from May 17.